Is a Part-Time MBA Program Worth It?

 Motivation to Build a Global Professional Network

-Since in online programs students can study from almost anywhere, they could have classmates from various regions of the nation or from all over the world.
+Since in online programs students can earn an MBA part-time from almost anywhere, they could have classmates from various regions of the nation or from all over the world.

 Preferences for Concentrated Networking Opportunities and Travel

 Some students prefer the concentrated networking opportunities that residency and immersion trips provide online students.
 Most of the better online MBA programs require these programs, during which students who usually see each other on computer screens assemble in person, either on campus or at carefully chosen off-campus venues.

 In these meetings, students typically spend three-day weekends engaging in seminars, learning from business leaders—and above all, developing personal connections through networking.
 Business schools intend for these trips to promote bonding among students who regularly see each other in online classrooms instead of those on campus.